ChouseinKec/triax-page/docs/block/store.md

 - **Parameters:**
   - `blockID: string` — The ID of the block to update.
-  - `styles: BlockStyleData` — The new style object.
+  - `styles: BlockStyleDefinition` — The new style object.

 ---